Man who is in early recovery from addiction is experiencing the pink cloud

 At Sanctuary Treatment Center, we are committed to providing the personalized services that reflect each patient’s unique needs, goals, and preferences.
 This includes recognizing that there are many valid pathways to successful, long-term recovery.

-We do not host on-site SMART Recovery meetings at our rehab facility in Southern California, but we do support patients who wish to explore the benefits of this approach.
-We also offer cognitive behavioral therapy and dialectical behavior therapy, both of which are research-supported approaches that align with the SMART Recovery philosophy.
+We do not host on-site meetings at our rehab facility in Southern California, but we do support patients who wish to explore the benefits of this approach.
+We offer cognitive behavioral therapy and dialectical behavior therapy, both of which are research-supported approaches that align with our philosophy.

 We Take Insurance!